pyh1998/MiloMusic/Report.md

     - The Dao class implements the above interface.
 This class is responsible for obtaining data from the data source (JSON & XML file).
     - The object class is a simple POJO and contains the get & set method to store the data retrieved by using the Dao class.

-The UML of these three Dao design patterns are like the following figures:
+The UML of these three Dao design patterns are like following figures:
 ![Dao](./images/Dao.png)

 When we want to get the date, just execute the method of *findAllxxx()*.

 2. Singleton

-   The singleton design pattern is to ensure a class only has one instance and provide a global point of access to it.
+   The singleton design pattern is to ensure a class only has one instance, and provide a global point of access to it.
    In the project, there is only one current user at a time, and the class should create its own unique instance.
 So we can use the singleton design pattern to design the CurrentUser class.

-   The UML of this singleton design pattern is like the following figure:
+   The UML of this singleton design pattern is like following figure:

 ![Singleton](./images/Singleton.png)